-- 1. Disconnect the processor-fan cable from its connector (FAN CPU) on the system board. - 2.
-In the reverse sequential order (4, 3, 2, 1), loosen the four captive screws that secure the processor fan and heat-sink assembly to the system board. - 3.
-Lift the processor fan and heat-sink assembly off the system board.
+- 1. Disconnect the fan cable from its connector (FAN CPU) on the system board. - 2.
+In a reverse sequential order (4>3>2>1) loosen the four captive screws (M3) that secure the processor fan and heat-sink assembly to the system board. - 3.
+Lift the processor fan and heat-sink assembly from the system board.